Dzilafho/2016_IMY320_YottaBytes/README.md

 #Key Stakeholders
-Client        		Chowers (NPO)
+Client        		Chowers (NPO) <br />
-Sponsor			None
+Sponsor			None <br />
-Project manager	Yan Wong
+Project manager	Yan Wong <br />

 #Monitoring and Evaluation
-•	The project is hosted and publicly accessible on this repository
+•	The project is hosted and publicly accessible on this repository. <br />
-•	Major changes will be presented to the manager at the end of each phase.
+•	Major changes will be presented to the manager at the end of each phase. <br />